hieuvp/learning-python/learn-the-basics/basic-string-operations/README.md

 # This way, "-2" means "2nd character from the end"
 print("A_STRING[-2:]   = %s" % A_STRING[-2:])

-# Step
+# Skipping two characters
 print("A_STRING[2:7:2] = %s" % A_STRING[2:7:2])

-# Print the characters of string from 2 to 7, skipping one character
+# Printing the characters of string from "2" to "7", skipping one character
-# Both of these produce same output
+# Both of these produce a same output
 print("A_STRING[2:7]   = %s" % A_STRING[2:7])
 print("A_STRING[2:7:1] = %s" % A_STRING[2:7:1])

-# Easily reverse a string using slice
+# Reverse a string using slice
 print("A_STRING[::-1]  = %s" % A_STRING[::-1])
 ```